utah-cs4470-sp23/class/hw12/README.md

     add rax, [rsp + OFFSET_ptr]

 This reduces the use of address arithmetic ports, which can allow these instructions to execute with more parallelism.
+Make sure to only apply this optimization when the bound fits in 32 bits.

 Implement this optimization in `cg_array_loop_expr`.
 Only apply this optimization if the loop bounds are integer constants.